Inctus/IGF/README.md

 A game development tool on Roblox, written in luau.

-INC Game Framework is a tool that simplifies the process of game development on Roblox by significantly reducing and abstracting boilerplate code.
-It enforces a more functional approach to game development.
+INC Game Framework is a tool that simplifies the process of game development on Roblox.

 # Timeline

-This project will be completed by the end of 2021.
+This project will be completed by mid 2022.